 Applicants should describe any research or evaluation studies that relate to the problem and contribute to their understanding of its causes and potential solutions.
-Any data or research referenced in the narrative should include information about the source of the data and/or a citation.
 While OJJDP expects applicants to review the research literature for relevant studies, they should also explore whether unpublished local sources of research or evaluation data are available.